·

 How to Visit San Francisco on a Budget: Free & Cheap Tips

-Here are my local tips, hidden gems, and affordable food recommendations to help you experience the best of San Francisco while keeping your budget in check.
-I’ve even created some highlights by neighborhood to help you plan.
+Here are my local tips, hidden gems, and affordable food recommendations to help you experience all the amazing things to do in San Francisco while keeping your budget in check.

-DisclosureThis post contains affiliate links, and I may earn a tiny commission if you click and purchase through them, at no extra cost to you!
+Disclosure: This post contains affiliate links, and I may earn a tiny commission if you click and purchase through them, at no extra cost to you!
 Thank you for helping me do what I love.

-San Francisco Budget-Friendly Highlights by Neighborhood
+San Francisco on a Budget: Highlights by Neighborhood

-• Golden Gate Park – gardens, walking trails, hidden gems, free museum observation tower
+- Golden Gate Park – gardens, walking trails, hidden gems, free museum observation tower

-• Downtown & SOMA – free events and concerts, public art, free walking tours, free fitness classes, free museum days
+- Downtown & SOMA – free events and concerts, public art, free walking tours, free fitness classes, free museum days

-• Chinatown & North Beach – free walking tours, budget-friendly dining
+- Chinatown & North Beach – free walking tours, budget-friendly dining

-• Japantown — cheap supermarket meals, self-guided audio tour (Read my comprehensive guide to San Francisco Japantown )
+- Japantown — cheap supermarket meals, self-guided audio tour (Read my comprehensive guide to San Francisco Japantown )

-• Mission District – colorful murals, neighborhood tours, mega-burritos for 2, people watching
+- Mission District – colorful murals, neighborhood tours, mega-burritos for 2, people watching

-• U.N.
+- U.N.
 Plaza/Civic Center: Free Zumba and dance classes, workout

-• The Presidio – free shuttle, walking trails, public art, epic views, baker beach
+- The Presidio – free shuttle, walking trails, public art, epic views, baker beach

-• The Marina— the wave organ, pretty-as-a-picture landmarks
+- The Marina— the wave organ, pretty-as-a-picture landmarks

-• Land’s End/Ocean Beach— Sutro Baths, coastal trails, fiery sunsets
+- Land’s End/Ocean Beach— Sutro Baths, coastal trails, fiery sunsets

-If you think you’ll do a lot of sightseeing, consider a San Francisco City Pass or Go City Explorer Pass to make your dollars stretch even further.
-Rather than paying for entry into each attraction, these passes let you visit several for one discounted price.
+How does it work?
+Rather than paying for entry at each attraction, these passes let you visit several for one discounted price.

-Free Outdoor Things to Do in San Francisco
+FREE Outdoor Things to Do in San Francisco

 San Francisco is spoiled with natural beauty, and exploring the outdoors is probably the best budget-friendly thing to do in the city.